Biblical sites near an ancient crossing point of the Jordan river at the delta of Nahal Tabor.

 The ancient site covers an area of about 8 dunams, with additional ancient settlements around it.

-A view from the west side is next.
+Next is a view from the west side.
 Behind it is the green valley of the Jordan river, and farther in the background are the villages of Jordan, situated along the foothills of the Gilead (Gilad) mountains.

 Ceramics collected on the mound and on its foothills were dated by previous surveys to the Chalcolithic, Early Bronze age I, Mid Bronze II, Late Bronze, Iron II, Roman, Byzantine and Early Muslim.
 The findings included pottery sherds, basalt objects and Hellenistic thru Early Muslim coins.